Azure/azure-sdk-for-go/sdk/azidentity/README.md

 ## Next steps

-Client and management modules listed on the [Azure SDK release page](https://azure.github.io/azure-sdk/releases/latest/go.html) support authenticating with `azidentity` credential types.
+Client and management modules listed on the [Azure SDK releases page](https://azure.github.io/azure-sdk/releases/latest/go.html) support authenticating with `azidentity` credential types.
 You can learn more about using these libraries in their documentation, which is linked from the release page.

 ## Provide Feedback